 - 2003 ESPN Great Outdoor Games - Bronze Medal - Lake Tahoe, Nevada

 Frozen Semen Available

-Cody holds the record for the most HRC Grands passed (13) in history.
-He also placed
+Cody held the record for the most HRC Grands passed (13) in history for many,

 and won several events outside of HRC.
 Proven is the norm for Cody's progeny.
 His